Lakshmee-rajagopal/Truth-Unveiled-Leveraging-Natural-Language-Processing-and-Machine-Learning-for-Fake-News-Detection/README.md

 **Key Metrics:** The model will be evaluated based on Accuracy, Precision, Recall, F1 Score and AUC-ROC curve.

-Got it!
-Here’s the revised "Tools Used" section, incorporating Google Colab as the development environment:

 # **Tools Used**